smorce/DeepAgentsSpec/PLANS.md

 * ExecPlans are living documents.
 As you make key design decisions, update the plan to record both the decision and the thinking behind it.
 Record all decisions in the `Decision Log` section.
 * ExecPlans must contain and maintain a `Progress` section, a `Surprises & Discoveries` section, a `Decision Log`, and an `Outcomes & Retrospective` section.
 These are not optional.
+* For ExecPlans that are linked to feature-level specifications, they must also contain and maintain a `Related Features / Specs (関連フィーチャ ID 一覧)` section that lists all relevant feature IDs (for example `F-USER-001`) and the paths to their spec files.
 * When you discover optimizer behavior, performance tradeoffs, unexpected bugs, or inverse/unapply semantics that shaped your approach, capture those observations in the `Surprises & Discoveries` section with short evidence snippets (test output is ideal).
 * If you change course mid-implementation, document why in the `Decision Log` and reflect the implications in `Progress`.
 Plans are guides for the next contributor as much as checklists for you.
 * At completion of a major task or the full plan, write an `Outcomes & Retrospective` entry summarizing what was achieved, what remains, and lessons learned.